wighawag/forge-exec-archived/README.md

 ## Why?

 [Forge scripting](https://book.getfoundry.sh/tutorials/solidity-scripting.html) is becoming more popular.
-With GM you can say gm.
+With forge-exec you can run script to deploy contracts and more

 ## Development